skaae/vaeblog/readme.md

 ![GAN-VAE](vae.png)

 The VAE decoder is trained differently as we seek to minimize the pixelwise reconstruction error of the decoded image compared to the encoded image.
-This error term is problematic for images since translation is punished disproportionately to the error that human vision would percieve.
-In practice, this means that VAEs are biased towards generating very smooth images with the correct "content" wheras the GAN tends to produce images with the correct style but they might lack some content.
+This error term is problematic for images since translation is punished disproportionately to the small error percieved by human vision.
+In practice, this means that VAEs are biased towards generating smooth images with a correct global subject whereas GANs tend to produce images with correct local style with less emphasis on overall global structure.

 Heres an example of VAE reconstructions early in training: